 Banos is also known for its extreme sports.
 It offers rafting, mountain climbing, backpacking and trekking in the mountains.
 It is advisable to be fully vaccinated against infection if you are taking part in the watersports or mineral baths.

-Bird Watching - Ecuador tours are a real bird-watcher’s delight.
-It has 1,600 recorded species on the mainland and a further 38 species which are endemic to the Galapagos Islands.
-Mindo is considered the bird-watching capital of the world.
-It is 75 minutes from Quito, high in the mountains.
+Bird Watching - Ecuador is a real birdwatcher’s delight, with some 1,600 different recorded species on the mainland and a further 38 species which are endemic to the Galapagos Islands.
+Mindo is considered the bird-watching capital of the world and lies just 75 minutes from Quito, high in the mountains.

 There are over 100 different types of hummingbirds alone in Ecuador.
 Mindo and San Luis de Pambil are good places to see them.